ArminKleinert/NeonLyra/core_functions.md

   Pure?
 Yes

-  map but use the rest of the list.
+  map but use the rest of the list instead of the next element.
   (maplist size '(1 2 3)) ;=> (3 2 1)
     Like (list (size '(1 2 3)) (size '(2 3)) (size '(3)))
   Requires: empty?, rest